cropper

 List: Comparing Whole Life Insurance with Long Term Care vs. Term Life Insurance

-Whole life with Long Term Care: Permanent coverage, LTC funding, cash value, guaranteed acceptance, no health questions.
+1. Whole life with Long Term Care: Permanent coverage with premiums that remain the same throughout the life of the policy, LTC funding, cash value, guaranteed acceptance, no health questions.

-Term life insurance: Limited coverage period, no cash value, no LTC benefit, lower premiums.
+2. Term life insurance: Limited coverage period, no cash value, no LTC benefit in general, lower premiums.

 Quote: Industry Insight